ROBelgium/MSNoise/doc/installation.rst

 To run MSNoise, you need:

 * A recent version of Python (3.x recommended).
+We suggest using Anaconda_ with a few extra modules.
+MSNoise is tested "continuously" by automatic build systems (TravisCI and Appeveyor) for Python 2.7 and Python 3.5, on Windows, Linux and MacOSX 64 bits systems.

-We suggest using Anaconda_ with extra modules (those modules are already distributed with Anaconda_):
+  Those modules are already distributed with Anaconda_:

   * setuptools
   * numpy